- (650) 725-8819

 More about Nancy

 In my student years, I played bassoon and recorder semi-professionally, though I specialized in music history, particulary medieval and contemporary music.
 My master's paper analyzed the Sequenzas of Luciano Berio, and my doctoral work centered on the music and liturgy at Rouen Cathedral in the 13th and 14th centuries.
 Moving on to library school, I specialized in music cataloging, particularly of rare materials.
-More recently, I have become deeply involved in the implementation of RDA.
+Of late, I have been deeply involved in Linked Data for Production (LD4P), a Mellon-funded grant led by Stanford, with the aim of beginning to transform technical services workflows into the linked data environment.
+I am also the coordinator for an LD4P subgroup who is developing a performed music ontology based on Bibframe.